-The Applicant's proposal for the Kittitas Valley Wind Power Project identified only the proposed project area for development.
+The Applicant's proposal for the Kittitas Valley Wind Power Project identified and presented only the proposed project area for development.
+However, other alternative sites for the Applicant's proposal have been considered, as described in Section 2.6.

 The study area was chosen primarily for its energetic wind resource suitable for producing electricity at competitive prices and access to several sets of power transmission lines that traverse the site and have adequate capacity to allow the wind-generated power to be integrated into the power grid.
 Other factors considered were site accessibility and surrounding land use compatibility.
 These combined factors rendered the proposed site the most practical and feasible from a technical and economic standpoint.

-Other possible project site locations could jeopardize a project's feasibility because of a lack of sufficient wind resource (leading to operational problems and a lower return on investment) and/or remoteness from nearby transmission lines (which would require constructing a lengthy transmission line to interconnect with the power grid) (Bonneville et al. 2002).
+Other criteria used by the Applicant to determine if a possible site could jeopardize a project's feasibility include lack of sufficient wind resource (leading to a price for the project's output that would be higher than the market price, thereby rendering the project economically infeasible) and/or remoteness from nearby transmission lines (which would require constructing a lengthy transmission line to interconnect with the power grid) (Bonneville et al. 2002).
 In Washington, the choice of potential project sites for producing wind-generated power is severely limited by the lack of sites with adequate wind resource potential to produce electricity at competitive prices.
 Compared with other states, Washington is ranked in the bottom tier in terms of wind energy potential (Pacific Northwest Laboratory 1991).
-Although there are other areas of the state predicted to have a wind resource adequate for producing energy at competitive prices, long-term ground-based measurements would be necessary to confirm the wind resource in these areas, and many of the areas would not be suitable for wind power development because of site inaccessibility (e.g., Cascade mountaintops) or incompatible land uses (e.g., the Yakima Firing Range).
+Although there are other areas of the state predicted to have a wind resource adequate for producing energy at competitive prices, long-term ground-based measurements would be necessary to confirm the wind resource in these areas, and many of the areas would not be suitable for wind power development because of site inaccessibility (e.g., Cascade mountaintops) or incompatible land uses (e.g., the Yakima Training Center).
 Based on wind measurements collected in the mid-1990s and from late 2001 to the present, the proposed project site has a proven wind resource suitable for producing electricity at competitive prices.

 Another factor in identifying a viable site for a wind power project is access to existing transmission lines with adequate outlet capacity.
 Wind power projects generally cannot absorb the capital cost of constructing tens of miles of new transmission lines to interconnect with the grid because of their generally smaller size and higher overall capital costs per MW of installed capacity.
-The project site is crisscrossed by six sets of high voltage transmission lines, several of which have adequate capacity and are of an appropriate voltage (230 to 287 kV) for a project of this size (181.5 to 246 MW).
+The project site is crisscrossed by six sets of high voltage transmission lines, several of which have adequate capacity and are of an appropriate voltage (230 to 287 kV) for a project of this size (97 to 195 MW).

-To address scoping comments regarding the viability of other sites suitable for wind project development, Section 2.7 below addresses other potential sites in Kittitas County, and whether such sites are reasonably available to Sagebrush Power Partners LLC.
+To address the viability of other sites suitable for wind project development, Section 2.6 discusses other potential sites in Kittitas County and whether such sites meet baseline criteria for wind power development and are reasonably available to Sagebrush Power Partners LLC.